algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## mulw

 - Opcode: 0x1d
 - Pops: *... stack*, {uint64 A}, {uint64 B}
-- Pushes: {uint64 high}, {uint64 low}
+- Pushes: uint64, uint64
-- A times B out to 128-bit long result
+- A times B out to 128-bit long result as low (top) and high uint64 values on the stack

 ## intcblock